wp-plugins/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.

 == Changelog ==

+= 2.0.2 =
+Small fix for issue with the css filepath of the editor icon.
+Thanks to user zudobug for reporting this issue.

 = 2.0.1 =
 Updated Dutch translation file.